datadryad/dryad-app/documentation/tenants.md

 id_scheme (always doi right now).

 authentication:
-- `authentication_strategy` is usually shibboleth right now.
-There are other keys and values under authentication depending on the strategy chosen.
+- `strategy` is usually shibboleth right now.
+There are other keys and values depending on the strategy chosen.
-  - `entity_id`
-    - Seems that if you go to https://dryad-stg.cdlib.org/cgi-bin/printenv and search for the item in the list while having your browser inspector open to the network tab you may be able to dig out the entity id.
-I found mine in the response for the file "DiscoFeed" where it had some JSON with the display name I selected and the entityID.
-But seems like it only allows discovery for some institutions.
-    - (old way) can normally be found by looking up the institution’s from the InCommon config file.
-On stage/prod, this is `/apps/dryad/local/shibboleth-sp/var/InCommon-metadata.xml`.
-If the institution is not part of InCommon, the shibboleth for that institution may be configured separately.
-Look at the files in prod directory `/apps/dryad/local/shibboleth-sp/etc/shibboleth`.

-  - `entity_domain` is simply the domain portion of the entity_id
   - A strategy of `author_match` allows login by that institution without shibboleth validation, but requires an author to be from the same tenant (an author ROR institution should match).
   - A strategy of `ip_address` allows validating membership by requiring that the user logs in from their organization network the first time.
 The organization supplies the network ranges that are allowed and we put in an array under the key `ranges`.
 The format is those accepted by ipaddr.rb which could be in CIDR (ie "192.168.1.0/24") or network mask formats like "192.168.1.0/255.255.255.0" (see their docs).
 It also supports IPv6 (which we're not currently using).
+  - A strategy of `shibboleth` allows login using our [shibboleth][shibboleth/README.md] setup, usually through InCommon.
+    - `entity_id` often discoverable in https://incommon.org/community-organizations/.
+      Organizations not in InCommon must be configured separately.
+    - `entity_domain` is simply the domain portion of the entity_id

 `default_license` is either cc0 or cc_by right now but might be set to other licenses configured at the application-level with some text and